ChasinSpin/astrid/docs/UsageGuide.md

 * ZWO AM5 Mount
 	* Dakota 12V Lithium Battery (54Ah, but overkill, 10Ah-23Ah is sufficient)

+We also have some Astrids configured for standalone in the field (Hotspot and no Router).

 ## SSH And SFTP

 To ssh or sftp to Astrid: